mwylde/slinky/README.md

 ###  Ignores

+_Ignores are deprecated and will be removed in the next major release.
+Use the new product system instead._

 By default slinky will include every javascript and css file it finds into the combined scripts.js and styles.css files.
 However, it may be that for some reason you want to keep some files separate and handle